Laura Jaramillo, MS LCPC she/her

 In therapy, Rachel focuses on providing a safe environment that is conducive to effective treatment.
 To meet this goal, Rachel uses creative and enthusiastic methods to meet the needs of her clients.
 Rachel is a strength based clinician who utilizes cognitive behavioral techniques to assist her clients in obtaining a higher level of functioning and emotional comfort.

 Email | email@example.com

-Danielle Kraus, MA, LCPC
+Danielle Kraus, MA, LCPC she/her

 I am a Licensed Clinical Professional Counselor specializing in treatment with individuals, families, and group therapy.
 I am committed to supporting you in the discovery of underlying emotional issues, while focusing on diminishing your undesirable symptoms.
 I have worked in both an inpatient and partial hospitalization setting for the past 6 years.

 My experience includes working with a variety of symptoms related to mental health issues, such as depression, anxiety, eating disorder behaviors, self-harming behaviors, family conflict and crisis intervention.
 In my recent work, I have worked with adolescents and adults with overcoming their struggles with Eating Disorder behaviors.